mouse-reeve/kyranides/03_book_1.md

-of all, and whatsoever he hath a mind to, he shall acquire and perform. _Mercury_ was a most accursed Pagan, and was worshipped as a God : but I worship _Christ_, and do unwillingly write of _Mercury_. _O the Blessedness of the Gods!_ _Mercury_ is an Animal unknown to GOD, and also his Nature.
+of all, and whatsoever he hath a mind to, he shall acquire and perform. _Mercury_ was a most accursed Pagan, and was worshipped as a God: but I worship _Christ_, and do unwillingly write of _Mercury_. _O the Blessedness of the Gods!_ _Mercury_ is an Animal unknown to GOD, and also his Nature.
 For who can find out the generation of Men?
-He is not, yea, a deceiver, Thou art wife, and instructing hast given understanding in the Pillar, _Thus far Nature_.
+He is not, yea, a deceiver, Thou art wise, and instructing hast given understanding in the Pillar, _Thus far Nature_.
 But he that carries it, shall learn those things that are in